ThiagoCF05/PraatSegmentation/README.md

 python main.py src dest

-"src" is the directory where the .wav and a .TextGrid files are.
-Both .wav and .TextGrid files should have the same name for a specific sound.
+"src" is the directory where the .wav and .TextGrid files are.
+Both .wav and .TextGrid files should have the same name for a specific audio.

 "dest" is the directory where the segmented chunks should be written.